Anthler/node-state-channel/README.md

 ## Availabe commands

+##git clone <project repository url>
+Clone project onto local system

+## npm install

+After cloning this project, run npm install to install all the dependencies of this project

 ## npm run start

 If you have nodemon installed you simply run the command above if you don't have nodemon installed,